shimaore/black-metal/agent.coffee.md

         else
           debug 'Agent.add_call: call was already present', @key, id null

+### del-call

+Remove a call-leg from the list of connected call-legs.

+Contrarily to `add_call`, this method can (and should) be used for any type of call-legs, including the ones managed by the queuer.

 Transfer-disposition values:
 - `recv_replace`: we transfered the call out (blind transfer).
 (REFER To)